Homeowners Insurance When You Downsize

 That can pose a problem for you for two reasons.
 First, for years, you’ve been accumulating possessions, and they are often more expensive as you’ve become wealthier.
 This is especially true if you’ve been collecting.
 The dollar amount that you’ve accumulated in any category (say jewelry) could exceed the maximum coverage for that category or the total amount of your possessions could exceed the policy maximum.

-The second problem is that your downsized home is likely to be worth less than your prior home.
+The second problem is that your downsized home will likely be worth less than your prior home.
 Therefore, the personal possession coverage (which is a percentage of the policy amount) will be less than before.
 That shrinks both the total and category coverage amounts.

 You can correct the problem by purchasing a rider to increase the coverage on your possessions.